-provided by Dane and the Encuesta Longitudinal Colombiana de la Universidad de los Andes (Longitudinal Survey of Colombia by the Andes University) (ELCA, 2010-2013)3.
-Throughout this section we mostly applied the firm definition of informality, that includes workers employed in firms with no more than five employees; unpaid family helpers or housekeepers; self-employed with the exception of independent professionals and technicians; and business owners or firms with no more than five workers.4 However, to check robustness we also included the results using the legal definition of informality, which includes workers that have access and contribute to the health and pension systems.
+The Colombian data used in the majority of the ensuing analysis is from the second and third quarter 2007 and 2015 data of the Gran Encuesta Integrada de Hogares (Widescale Integrated Household Survey) (GEIH, 2007-2016), provided by the Department of Statistics (DANE).
+When feasible we present the results using three different aggregates of this survey: total, rural and 13 main metropolitan areas, which is the aggregate most commonly used by the Colombian authorities.
+1 When needed, we also use the Encuesta Continua de Hogares (Continuous Household Survey (ECH, 2002-2006) provided by DANE and the Encuesta Longitudinal Colombiana de la Universidad de los Andes (Longitudinal Survey of Colombia by the Andes University) (ELCA, 2010-2013).2 Throughout this section we mostly applied the firm definition of informality, that includes workers employed in firms with no more than five employees; unpaid family helpers or housekeepers; self-employed with the exception of independent professionals and technicians; and business owners or firms with no more than five workers.3 However, to check robustness we also included the results using the legal definition of informality, which includes workers that have access and contribute to the health and pension systems.

-The paper is structured as follows: Section II reviews previous literature; Section III illustrate the indicators for choice/Voluntary informality; Section IV illustrates the indicators for low-productivity/Subsistence informality; Section V illustrates the indicators for barriers to formality/Induced informality; Section VI gathers the indicators of the previous three sections to provide a taxonomy of informality, attempts to identify the specific shares of each type, and illustrate the close empirical relationship that can be found between our taxonomy and the levels of education in the case of Colombia; and Section VII concludes.
+The paper is structured as follows: Section II reviews previous literature; Section III illustrate the indicators for choice/Voluntary informality; Section IV illustrates the indicators for lowproductivity/Subsistence informality; Section V illustrates the indicators for barriers to formality/ Induced informality; Section VI gathers the indicators of the previous three sections to provide a taxonomy of informality, attempts to identify the specific shares of each type, and illustrate the close empirical relationship that can be found between our taxonomy and the levels of education in the case of Colombia; and Section VII concludes.